YogeshSharma185/SmartDrive/readme.md

-# Car Game: Manual Thrill meets AI Skill 🚗🤖
+# SmartDrive: Manual Thrill meets AI Skill 🚗🤖

 ## Overview
 This project is a custom 2D driving game environment with **two modes**: